 Val Williams is the author of Martin Parr, first published by Phaidon in 2002, and the curator of the 2002 Barbican Art Gallery retrospective exhibition Martin Parr: Photographic Works 1971-2000.
 She is UAL Professor of the History and Culture of Photography at the London College of Communication and co-editor of the Journal of Photography&Culture.
 Here, Williams reflects on Parr’s early work made in the British Isles.

-Early Works is published by RRB Photobooks and Martin Parr Foundation, and available here.
+Early Works is published by RRB Photobooks and Martin Parr Foundation.

 "Parr is attracted to the territory which change marks out, he is fascinated by taste and the choices that people make"